Language

 Margin vs. Markup: What's the Difference?

-One of the most common points of confusion in business is the difference between margin and markup:
+One of the most common points of confusion in pricing is the difference between margin and markup — both describe the same profit, just from a different base.

 How to Use the Profit Margin Calculator